-Located 60 miles south of Cagayan de Oro City, many who pass through it travelling between Davao and CDO often enjoy a stop-over here.
+Located 60 miles south of Cagayan de Oro City, many travelling between Davao and CDO enjoy a stop-over here.
 Valencia, a neighboring city to the south is another perfect stop over but Malaybalay has the coolness that so many of us seek out.

-The original inhabitants of Malaybalay were from the northern regions of Mindanao – fleeing inward from the coastal waters filled with moro-muslim pirates and colonising Spaniards.
+The original inhabitants of Malaybalay were from the northern regions of Mindanao.
+They fled inland from the coastal waters filled with moro-muslim pirates and colonising Spaniards.

 In 1877, Malaybalay became known as “Oroquieta del Interior” which covered the entire territory of what is now the Province of Bukinon.
 Today it is not known how the name Malaybalay remained intact but with the creation of the Province of Bukidnon by the American Military Government, Malaybalay became its capital city but within a reduced territory.

 The remaining municipalities of Bukidnon were still part of Malaybalay until the 1960s when Valencia, San Fernando and Lantapan were given their own municipal designations.

 The beauty of Malayabalay for many is the cool, crisp air and the morning fog that often shrouds the city from the sun.
 Many have made their way to this unique little city as a base to explore the nearby mountains, trails, parks and paths.